shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/tutorials.md

 **Implementation:**

 A simple objective that is addressed is to make the self balancing robot (SBR) go in a straight line and reach a designated origin.
-Since it is linear setting, SBR is linearized around the zero pitch angle to obtain the linear dynamics, which is taken from [3], where the dimesions are selected suitably in the teeterbot [4] 3D model for ROS/Gazebo.
+Since it is a linear setting, SBR is linearized around the zero pitch angle to obtain the linear dynamics, which is taken from [3], where the dimensions are selected suitably in the teeterbot [4] 3D model for ROS/Gazebo.
 Using this setting, the detailed implementation code is given in the repository [https://github.com/shaikshavali-chitraganti/LQR_SBR_Gazebo.git](https://github.com/shaikshavali-chitraganti/LQR_SBR_Gazebo.git)

 [3] Rajagopal, A. and Chitraganti, S., 2023.
 State estimation and control for networked control systems in the presence of correlated packet drops.
 International Journal of Systems Science, 54(11), pp.2352-2365.